-Medi-Cal is free or low-cost health coverage for children and adults with limited income and resources.
+Medi-Cal is a program that offers free or low-cost health coverage for children and adults with limited income and resources.
 If you qualify, you can enroll in Medi-Cal year-round.

-Medi-Cal covers low-income adults, families with children, seniors, persons with disabilities, children in foster care as well as former foster youth up to age 26, and pregnant women.
+Medi-Cal covers low-income adults, families with children, seniors, persons with disabilities, pregnant women, children in foster care and former foster youth up to age 26.

 What is the difference between Covered California and Medi-Cal?

 Medi-Cal offers low-cost or free health coverage to eligible Californian residents with limited income.
 Covered California is the state’s health insurance marketplace where Californians can shop for health plans and access financial assistance if they qualify for it.
 Health plans available through Medi-Cal and Covered California both offer a similar set of important benefits, called essential health benefits.

 You can apply online on CoveredCA.com.
 This single application will let you know if you qualify for coverage through Covered California or Medi-Cal.
 You can also apply in person at your local county human services agency or by phone by calling Covered California at (800) 300-1506.
 If you need help applying or have questions, you can Find Help for free.
 Find a certified enroller in your area.

 Once you submit your application, it will be sent to your local county human services agency for a determination if you seem likely to qualify for Medi-Cal.
 If more information is needed, the county will contact you.
 During the next 45 days, the county will mail you a notice telling you if you qualify for Medi-Cal.
 If you are eligible, you will receive a Medi-Cal benefits identification card (BIC) in the mail (if you do not already have one).
 You will also receive an informational packet in the mail that explains the available Medi-Cal health plan options in your county and how to enroll.

 When you first qualify for Medi-Cal, you can use your BIC to get services under fee-for-service (also called regular Medi-Cal).